Adobe Analytics Finds Flight Bookings Fell 24% In August

-Adobe Analytics said flight bookings in August fell 24% compared to July.READ MORE: Defense Motions To Get Video Tossed Out Showing Nikolas Cruz Attacking Broward Jail Guard
+Adobe Analytics said flight bookings in August fell 24% compared to July.READ MORE: Hospital Melting Masks To Help Deal With Mountain Of Waste

 “Travel and flight bookings are the sectors that are very prone to changes in the pandemic,” said Adobe’s Senior Digital Insights Manager Vivek Pandya.